raceintospace/raceintospace/doc/manual/manual.md

 ![Step Failure Screen](image_23.png)

 A red bar means a failed roll, which will be followed by a Step Failure screen.
 Sometimes the problem is repaired by the crew (as above), especially if your hardware was pretty safe to begin with.
 But sometimes, especially if it is under-researched, crew status will not be OK and you'll suffer a failure of some kind.
-Failed rolls on unmanned missions always make the mission fail.
+Failed rolls on unmanned missions always make the whole mission fail.
 If the failed roll was for a step affected by crew skill, the crew member who failed the roll will show after the dice roll result (again, as shown).
 Prior to RIS 2.0, the crew member's name was underlined instead.

-You will see the computer's missions only when they represent successful prestige firsts.
+You will see the AI's missions only on successful prestige firsts.
 Other missions, even prestige seconds, will not be displayed.

 ### Basic Training

 The turn after you recruit your first group of spacepeople, a host of new buildings will appear to accommodate them.
 The first place they go is Basic Training; you can withdraw them early at any time, but withdrawal is a one-way trip.
 If you don't need people right away, it's recommended to leave them here for the duration, as that will improve their skills.
 This is especially helpful for Capsule pilot, the most important skill—if you need to pull someone out early, anyone with a CA4 is a good candidate for withdrawal, and failing that a CA2 or less.
-Anyone CA3 is best left in Basic if possible, as their skill might rise to CA4 if they're left alone.
+Anyone CA3 is usually best left in Basic, as their skill might rise to CA4 if they're left alone.

 After 3 turns, they leave Basic Training and go to the Astronaut Complex (US) or Cosmonaut Center (USSR).